lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_creation_and_conception.md

 beautiful emerges when we relax our grip of control.

-And so, if we build with care, if we write with grace, if we engineer not for power but for presence—then yes, creating our own openness is itself a profound practice of openness.
+And so, if we build with care, if we write with grace, if we engineer not for power but for presence—then yes, creating our own version of openness is itself a profound practice of openness.
 Not an act of possession, but of participation.

 [<img src="../../../../images/mandalas/mandala-our_own_version_of_openness.jpg" width="512"/>](../../../../images/mandalas/mandala-our_own_version_of_openness.jpg)